Joseignlave1/CFProblems/README.md

 # CFProblems
-Explanation of every CodeForces problem that i will be doing, just for practice
+Explanation of every CodeForces and Leetcode problem that i will be doing for practicing for the ICPC/CF/Leetcode Contests